takeyamajp/docker-wordpress/README.md

 ## Basic Authentication
 Set `BASIC_AUTH` true if you want to use Basic Authentication.
-When `REQUIRE_SSL` is true, it will be used after the protocol is redirected to HTTPS.
+When `FORCE_SSL` is true, it will be used after the protocol is redirected to HTTPS.